 - Automatic deletion of older files after a certain number of files are present, or a percentage of the card had been filled.

-I hope you’ve found this article about logging to a CompactLogix or ControlLogix external CF or SD card helpful.
-If you have any questions, comments, or corrections, please don’t hesitate to share them with us by using the “leave a reply” form at the bottom of this page.
+I hope you've found this article about logging to a CompactLogix or ControlLogix external CF or SD card helpful.
+If you have any questions, comments, or corrections, please don't hesitate to share them with us by using the “post a comment or question” link below.